How to Create a Registration Form With Email Verification

 Set up the “Register User” action with an auto-generated password

-Firstly, find the FIELDS MAP section.
-Map the User Login field with the “Login” Text Field and the Email field with the “Email” Text Field.
+In the FIELDS MAP section, the “Email” and “Login” fields are already mapped.
 Therefore, the value entered by the user into the “Login” field will be saved as the user login, and the value of the “Email” field will be saved as the user’s email.

-Scroll past the FIELDS MAP section and select the User Role, which should be assigned to the newly registered user.
+Scroll past the FIELDS MAP section and select the User Role, which should be assigned to the newly registered user (e.g., “Subscriber”).

 Select the “remember-me” Checkbox Field as the “REMEMBER ME” FIELD option.
 This field helps to keep the user authenticated for a longer period of time — after checking the “Remember Me” checkbox, the user will remain logged in for fourteen days; if not, only for two days.